Human Rights On Campus

 Georgetown Law offers many ways for students to learn about and get involved with human rights issues on campus, including the Human Rights Institute's Fact-Finding Project and Associates Program.
 Some other exciting opportunities are described below.

 Institute Projects: Each year, the Human Rights Institute is involved in a number of human rights projects that allow students to engage with practitioners and contribute to human rights legal and advocacy work.
 The projects are designed to provide students with the opportunity to contribute to research, writing, and/or advocacy.
-In the past, students have contributed to projects related to Guatemalan human rights defenders (2012-13) and human trafficking (2011-12).
+In the past, students have contributed to a report on Guatemalan human rights defenders (2012-13) and work on human trafficking (2011-12).
 For more information about current and future opportunities, contact Ian Kysel.

-- Policy Advocacy Project: This year, HRI submitted written testimony before a hearing of the Senate Subcommittee on the Constitution, Civil Rights and Human Rights on the issue of subjecting children to solitary confinement.
+- Policy Advocacy Project: This year, HRI submitted written testimony before a hearing of the U.S. Senate Subcommittee on the Constitution, Civil Rights and Human Rights regarding the application of human rights law and U.S. constitutional law to the practice of subjecting children to solitary confinement.

 Faculty: Georgetown Law's full-time faculty includes some of the leading thinkers in the human rights field, and our visitors and adjuncts are among the human rights field's top scholars and practitioners.
 Each year, one exceptional human rights practitioner is brought to campus to serve as our our Robert F. Drinan Chair.
 This year's Chair is Professor Bela Kapur, who in Fall 2013 is teaching Protecting Human Rights in Conflict Situations: Law and Practice.

 Certificates: J.D. students interested in refugee rights may wish to pursue a certificate in Refugee and Humanitarian Emergencies.
 LL.M. students interested in human rights may wish to pursue a certificate in International Human Rights Law.